 Notice that there is no nature in this image.

 The kid’s toy store Toys R Us decided to jump on the prank viral ad bandwagon and created a video where they fooled kids into thinking they were going on a boring field trip with a park ranger to look at trees.
+But then the kids were surprised when they were told no, they were going to a Toys R Us store and getting to pick out a free toy.

 Yay!
 Free toy at a toy store!